collective/collective.quickupload/README.txt

  -  A simple ajax view that can be called by any plone template.

- -  the view is using a javascript multiple upload tool based on fileuploader.js (a fork with some ameliorations of http://valums.com/ajax-upload/) OR jquery.uploadify (based on flashupload see also collective.uploadify)
+ -  the view is using a javascript multiple upload tool based on fileuploader.js (a fork with many ameliorations of http://valums.com/ajax-upload/) OR jquery.uploadify (based on flashupload see also collective.uploadify)

     - By default the javascript only method is used : the fileuploader.js is a pure ajax file uploader which uses html5 multiple file fields and ajax upload post method.
 It's not a jquery plugin.
-For modern browsers like FireFox 3.6+, Chrome, or Safari 4+, it offers drag and drop, multi selection, and progress bar during upload.
+For modern browsers like FireFox 3.6+, Chrome, or Safari 4+, it offers drag and drop, multi-selection, and progress bar during upload.
       For other browsers (IE7, IE8, ...),  the script offers a graceful hidden iframe upload fall back.

-    - Flashupload (jquery.uploadify) is more user friendly under MSIE, but has some problems :
+    - Flashupload (jquery.uploadify) is more user friendly under MSIE, but has some "big" problems :

       - not standard (use Flash)